lphmn/data_publicState/MN_CHT/README.md

   * Some data won't precisely match the PDF tables.
 The fantastic team at MDH provided me with updated data.
     * I didn't update all the data in this repository since most of the errors were minor in my opinion, such as a difference of just one count for numbers greater than 20."
     * I firmly believe in 'trust but verify.'
 If you find data in this repository that doesn't match the PDF table, please contact MDH for the most up-to-date information.
-  * Some fields that appear to be incorrect in the County Health PDF Tables include
+  * Some attrbiute descriptions include
-    * 2020 percent_birthOnMedicaid
+    * 2020 percent_birthOnMedicaid at the time the data was published was unavailable due to resource shortages resulting from COVID-19
-    * 2017 and 2018 PNC attributes for the state of MN (MDH is working on a communication for this)
+    * 2017 and 2018 for the state of MN had some PNC (Prenatal Care) attributes that were not calculated correctly (MDH has stated this on their website)